How to Decide on the Best Sunglasses for Your Face Shape

 If you want to pick out your Bluetooth glasses style but don't know which frame is going to look good on you, you first need to determine your face shape.
 To do this, stand in front of the mirror and use a wipe-off marker to draw the outline of your face.
 Stand back and take a look at the shape, and then match it with a face type.

-If you don't know what characterizes each face shape, we'll help you with a brief description in each of the following sections.
+If you don't know what characterizes each face shape, we'll help you with a brief description in each of the following sections, as well as the sunglasses shape to suit each.

 A round face has a length and width that are almost exactly the same.
 You'll have a little, rounded chin and rounded hairline, giving you a very circular head.
 With sunglasses, you want to lengthen and narrow your face, aiming for more of an oval to balance your features.